ericsonic520/wp-catalogue/readme.txt

 = Can I use WP Catalogue in my Language? =

 Yes, the plugin is internationalized and ready for translation.
 If you would like to help with a translation please [contact me](http://www.enigmaweb.com.au/contact)
+You can also use it WPML.
+After installing and activating both plugins, go to WPML > Translation Management > Multilangual Content Setup > scroll all the way down > tick the checkbox 'custom posts' and 'custom taxanomies' for this post type, set to 'Translate'.

 = Can import/export my catalogue? =